 |Mean number of years to complete the program||5.7||5.8||5.9||4.8||5.5||5.3||5.1||5.1||5.0||5.1||5||5.3|

 |Median number of years to complete the program||5.7||5.7||5.9||5.0||5.3||5.0||5.0||5.0||4.8||5.0||4.9||5.0|

 |Time to Degree Ranges||N||%||N||%||N||%||N||%||N||%||N||%||N||%||N||%||N||%||N||%||N||%||N||%|

 The Clinical Training Program welcomes applicants who have completed the MS or MA degree at other accredited institutions.
-Please refer to the ISU Graduate Catalog 2017-2018.
+Please refer to the ISU Graduate Catalog 2018-2019.
 Departments are allowed to accept credits by transfer in total or part toward the completion of the doctoral degree in clinical psychology at ISU.
 Departmental subject matter experts review a newly matriculated student's transcripts and course syllabi, as well as interview the student to determine equivalencies.
-Transfer credits, which can include the student's maters thesis, often reduce the time to completion by as much as one year.
-In the data provided in the table above, 10 of 39 graduates entered with a conferred masters degree.
-The average time to completion for these 10 students was 4.6 years (median = 4.7 years; Range = 4.0 to 5.3 years).
+Transfer credits, which can include the student's masters thesis, often reduce the time to completion by as much as one year.

 |Tuition for full-time students (out-of-state)||$23,704|

 |Tuition per credit hour for part-time students (if applicable enter amount; if not applicable enter "NA")||$470|